Ligaments and tendons are both connective tissues. Let's have a look at the differences vis-a-vis ligament vs tendon.

-The musculoskeletal system of organisms is what assists in the movement of the locomotive organs - the limbs - as well as other parts of the body as and when required.
-The musculoskeletal system is composed of the bones and muscles of the organism and these various bones are connected to each other and to muscles with the help of structures known as connective tissues.
+The musculoskeletal system of organisms is assists in the movement of the locomotive organs - the limbs - as well as other parts of the body as and when required.
+This system is composed of the bones and muscles of the organism and these various bones are connected to each other and to muscles with the help of structures known as connective tissues.

 What is a Ligament?

 Articular Ligaments are those bone-to-bone connective tissues that connect bones to form joints.
 These ligaments are very tough and densely fibrous, which is necessary for enduring the wear and tear that is undergone by joints.
 These ligaments are majorly composed of very dense clusters of extremely thin collagen fibers.

 Fetal Remnant Ligaments are those ligament like structures that have remained in the organism's body since its fetal stage and have developed into ligament resembling tissues.
 These structures include the ligamentum venosum, ligamentum arteriosum, cord of umbilical artery and the round ligament of the liver.

 Peritoneal Ligaments are folds of connective tissues that form in and around the membranous lining of the abdominal cavity.
 These ligaments are the hepatoduodenal ligament and the uterine ligament.